Smoked Turkey: Masterbuilt Electric Smoker Recipes

 You can begin seasoning the next day.
 Season it with whatever you want; this is the moment to spread the flavors around the bird.
 If you’re considering smoking a whole bird, use a dry rub in the cavities and a wet rub on the skin.
 The wet rub will stick better, and it will help with moisture holding.

 To make a wet rub, you need to mix vegetable oil with seasonings into a thick mass.
 You need to apply the rub between the skin and the meat, so gently lift up the skin and apply the rub in-between the skin and the meat.
 Try not to remove the skin from the bird.
 When you finish using the rub, use toothpicks to hold the skin on and prevent it from falling.
 Take any remaining paste and rub it on the skin of the bird to make it crispier.
 Now you are ready for smoking a turkey in electric smoker.

 Make sure you preheat your smoker to 225 degrees Fahrenheit before inserting the turkey.
 Oil the grate to prevent the meat from sticking and insert a temperature probe into the breasts of the turkey.
 Insert the grate into the smoker and close the lid.

 Check your meat every two hours and bring an injector.
 Mix whichever ingredients or sauces you want and inject the turkey every two hours.

 This way you keep the meat moist in all phases of cooking and smoking, and it provides an exceptional taste.
 Also, baste the turkey with some vegetable oil or melted butter for a few times before you pull it out of the smoker.

 Turkey can absorb smoke easier than red meat, so try to use mild woods.
-Sweet taste of apple and cherry woods complements the meat well.
+Sweet taste of cherry and apple wood complements the meat well.
 If you’re a fan of a good piece of turkey, this is the recipe for you.